Ram pickup: Gallery

-Fifth generation (2019)
+Fifth generation (2019; DT)

-The fifth-generation Ram made its debut at the 2018 North American International Auto Show in Detroit, Michigan, on January 15, 2018 while its HD version made its debut at the same show on January 14, 2019.
+The fifth-generation Ram made its debut at the 2018 North American International Auto Show in Detroit, Michigan, on January 15, 2018, while its HD version made its debut at the next year's show on January 14, 2019.

 2019 Ram 1500 sales began the first quarter of 2018 as an early 2019 model year vehicle.
 The 2019 Ram 1500 pickup truck offered just seven trim levels, compared to the previous 11 different trim levels.

 Ram added eTorque to the 2019 Ram 1500 as an option. eTorque combined a belt-drive generator with a battery pack to provide short-term torque and energy regeneration to increase torque output by up to 130 lbft to the 5.7-liter Hemi.
-Also introduced in 2019 was the new U-Connect platform sporting a 12-inch touchscreen display, the largest in its class.
+Also introduced in 2019 was the new Uconnect platform sporting a 12-inch touchscreen display, the largest in its class.

-The 2019 Ram 1500 saw increases in capability for this new model year with payload increasing to 2300 lb and maximum trailer tow reaching 12,750 lb when properly equipped.
+The 2019 Ram 1500 saw increases in capability for this new model year with payload increasing to 2300 lb and maximum trailer towing capacity reaching 12,750 lb when properly equipped.
 This pairs with a total weight reduction of about 225 lb compared to the previous generation.

-2021 changes

-The 2021 year received a Trailer Reverse Steering Control option as a part of the Trailer-Tow package.
-The 2021 Ram 1500 also received a Snow Plow Prep Package option.
+For the 2025 model year, the Ram 1500 received a mid-cycle refresh, and the Hemi V8 engine was discontinued in favor of the 3.0-liter Hurricane twin turbo inline-six engine.
+The Ram HD received the ZF Powerline 8-speed automatic transmission for Cummins-equipped trucks.
+The Hemi engine returned for the 2026 model year.